specializing in Evidence-based treatment for anxiety, Stress, and OCD.

 Do you take insurance?

-I will be in-network with Pacificsource, Moda, and Regence BCBS starting March 1, 2026.
-I’m working with Providence and hope to be in network soon.
+I am in-network with Pacificsource, Moda, and Regence BCBS.
+I’m working with Aetna, UHC, and Cigna and hope to be in network with them soon.
+I can bill for out-of-network services, or can provide you a superbill.

 What does the first appointment look like?